infn8/LLC-Intro-To-jQuery/sublime-text-setup.md

 # Making Sublime Text Awesome

-one of the great things about Sublime text it that you can add extra functionality to it with plugins.
+One of the great things about Sublime text it that you can add extra functionality to it with plugins.
 There are MANY great plugins out there but because this is just a little extra we're only going to look at 2 of them.

 **Please Note:** If the workshop is already underway please do NOT do this now.
 This is an extra for if you have a moment.
 You can come back to this during a break or over the lunch hour.
 It's much more important to listen to the workshop then do this stuff.